A Ragi revolution in Jharkhand's Gumla becomes case study for Harvard Business School | Headlines

 ''We established a Ragi processing centre which is the first in Jharkhand.
 Ragi Laddus, Bhujia snacks and flour are being produced which help battle malnutrition and anaemia (as it is rich in protein, calcium and iron),'' Gaurav said.

-Gaurav will receive the award on Friday in the ''holistic development through aspirational district programme – overall progress with special focus on saturation approach'' category at Vigyan Bhawan, New Delhi.
+Gaurav received the award on Friday in the ''holistic development through aspirational district programme – overall progress with special focus on saturation approach'' category at Vigyan Bhawan, New Delhi.

+Conferring the award, Modi said young civil servants have the opportunity to make a mark of prominence in history when the accomplishments of the nation will be evaluated after 100 years of independence. ''You can say with pride that I have played a role in creating new systems for the country.
+I am sure all of you will continue to expand your role in nation-building,'' Modi said.

-This is the first time that a Jharkhand district has been selected for the award.
+This was the first time that a Jharkhand district was selected for the award.

 Avinash Kumar, Mahatma Gandhi National Fellow, Ministry of Skill Development, Government of India, who made a case study presentation at Harvard Business School on behalf of the deputy commissioner said the institute is doing a case study on the Gumla model that will be circulated among international business schools and will be used for training bureaucrats.